SrgElephant/Schnucks-Coupon-Applier/README.md

   `SchnucksAcctPassword = "SchnucksAcctPW"`

-   All requirements for Python Setup is complete.
+   Minimum requirements for Python Setup is complete.
    If you would like to send yourself emails, continue.
 Otherwise go to Cronjob Setup.

    Set sendEmails to True